 Fast Facts on Bill McFaul Late 1960s Purchasing agent/internal auditor, labora-1998 McFaul retires tory, Mount Sinai Hospital (New York) 1999 Earns the Health Industry Group 1971 Assistant director of purchasing, MountSinai Purchas ing Association's Lifetime Hospital Achievement Award Director of purchasing, Hunterdon Medical 1973 2002 Johnson & Johnson spins off McFaul & Center (Flemington, NJ) Lyons Inc. to the firm's employees; it be 1974 Director, Central New Jersey Shared comes The McFaul & Lyons Group Services Corp.
-2003 Develops plans to re-enter consulting and 1979 Helps found Mid-Atlantic Group Network of founds The Center for Modeling Optimal Shared Services Inc. (MAGNET) Outcomes, LLC, from which will emerge a Co-founds McFaul & Lyons Inc. 1980 healthcare-centric operation 1982 Executive director, MAGNET (lasted for 2004 Co-founds Strategic Initiatives in about three years) Healthcare, LLC 1997 McFaul & Lyons Inc. sells to Johnson & Johnson Health Care Systems Inc. Healthcare Purchasing News Research 2004 launched into detailed descriptions of scenario planning, proactive high-probability modeling, empirical processes, optimal solutions and directed creativity, all terms that may sound like dismissible, overachieving, pie-in-the-sky psychobabble to infidels.
+2003 Develops plans to re-enter consulting and 1979 Helps found Mid-Atlantic Group Network of founds The Center for Modeling Optimal Shared Services Inc. (MAGNET) Outcomes, LLC, from which will emerge a 1980 Co-founds McFaul & Lyons Inc. healthcare-centric operation 1982 Executive director, MAGNET (lasted for 2004 Co-founds Strategic Initiatives in about three years) Healthcare, LLC 1997 McFaul & Lyons Inc. sells to Johnson & Johnson Health Care Systems Inc. Healthcare Purchasing News Research 2004

+Hardly any prodding is needed to coerce McFaul into revealing some of his new ideas.
+Like a released pressure valve he immediately launched into detailed descriptions of scenario planning, proactive high-probability modeling, empirical processes, optimal solutions and directed creativity, all terms that may sound like dismissible, overachieving, pie-in-the-sky psychobabble to infidels.
 But by pulling all those elements together, McFaul essentially created a model for how the healthcare industry likely will evolve, and he plugged ongoing cost increases and technology advancements into the equation.
 With that end game in mind, McFaul merely wants to help shape thought processes and pave the way for healthcare professionals and their organizations to get there.